 - dark chocolate optional

-- 2 tbsp . agave nectar or maple syrup
+- 2 tablespoon . agave nectar or maple syrup

 - Prepare ice cubes in advance by pouring freshly brewed, cooled coffee into ice cubes molds and refrigerate for at least 2 hours.